 The most important part of a good kitchen designer’s job is to provide customers with constructive appraisals of the good and the bad features for any design they are considering.
 Because kitchen designers sell the cabinets, we have the added responsibility of ensuring that what we sell actually works and fits.
+An architect does not.
 This experience and knowledge frequently save customers from devastating disappointment and design errors like mis-sized clearance spaces with fewer people able to sit at a kitchen table or an island.
 These errors routinely appear in drawings by architects.

 Unfortunately, architects rarely mention, and homeowners rarely realize that when it comes to the kitchen, an architect’s drawing is a recommendation with little knowledge of cabinetry and without the responsibility of ensuring everything fits.

 Architects and interior designers who draw kitchens and don’t actually sell cabinetry usually equate success designing a kitchen with giving customers “bigger and more”.
 More cabinetry, more seating, more appliances, and bigger islands, larger appliances, and taller cabinets, with little concern as to whether everything works, fits, or creates custom sizes that make a kitchen increase in price exponentially.

 Kitchen designers make more money when we sell more cabinetry, custom sizes, and more countertop.

 However, most experienced kitchen designers generally spend a lot of time persuading clients to get LESS cabinetry and leave more space!
 This is because we know the proper spaces that are needed, and we are the ones that will be blamed if spaces are too tight.
 And, if we always priced kitchens out in custom sizes, we would lose sales by overpricing our customer’s kitchens unnecessarily.